 On the sale of women.

-The indigenous woman is submissive and committed to her duty, marginalized to our beliefs and human values.
-In San Juan Chamula the woman buys for 15 thousand or 30 thousand pesos if she knows how to weave, make food and obey who her future husband will be if she doesn't know how to do anything it costs 2 thousand or 3 thousand or otherwise it is given away by the parents.
+The indigenous woman is submissive and committed to her duty, marginalized by our beliefs and human values.
+In San Juan Chamula the woman buys 15 thousand or 30 thousand pesos if she knows how to weave, make food and obey who her future husband will be if she doesn't know how to do anything it costs 2 thousand or 3 thousand or otherwise it is given away by the parents.

 The man with his "privileges" within this community, can not get married in the church because he can have up to five women if they can keep it according to their tradition and if they do not have money just one.